LabKey/labkey-ui-components/packages/querygrid/README.md

 * port AssayUploadGridLoader, AssayUploadResultModel, uploadAssayRunFiles and importAssayRun from Biologics
 * add deleteAssayRuns method and AssayRunDeleteConfirmModal
 * factor out AssayImportSubMenuItem and getImportItemsForAssayDefinitions and port from Biologics
+* port loadSelectedSamples from Biologics and export getSelection

 ### version 0.9.0
 *Released*: 10 July 2019